lunatrik/bt-target/README.md

 # 👁️‍🗨️bt-target

 ## Info
 Since the original is no longer maintained and pull requests are not looked at this will be a maintained fork, feel free to contribute to this one as pull requests and issues will be actively checked.
 This is a fork of Mojito's version on this to fit my preferences.
+Pull requests are welcome!
+Just make sure you tested your pull request before pushing it to prevent problems.

 ## Credits
 - [brentN5](https://github.com/brentN5) - Original Author